Jaime Roldós Aguilera: Death

-Investigation and irregularities
+Investigation and controversies

+Air Force inquiry

 The controversy about the cause of the crash began immediately when the Accident Investigation Committee (Junta Investigadora de Accidentes, JIA) of the Ecuadorian Air Force attributed the crash to navigational pilot error.
+According to the 60-page report released in early June 1981, 45-year-old pilot Marco Andrade, a colonel with 4,265 hours of flying experience, began an instrument-controlled descent over cloud-shrouded mountains five minutes earlier than expected due to a miscalculated position.
+The inquiry was aided by the plane manufacturer's representatives, who, after examining the wreckage, ruled out sabotage through a mid-air explosion.

+The report said that contributing factors were Roldós' haste to arrive at the border town of Macará and the pilot's fatigue; the pilot was also the president's military aide-de-camp.
+Andrade had reportedly stood beside Roldós for three hours during the Atahualpa Stadium military ceremony before the flight.
+The report criticized Andrade's dual role as military aide and pilot, noting he had been on duty since 6:30 a.m. on the day of the accident, accompanying Roldós on his hectic schedule.
+It also noted that Col. Andrade and the co-pilot, Lt.
+Enrique Romo, had flown the Quito-Macará route five days earlier in the same aircraft to familiarize with the route.
+However, they were apparently trying to cut short the final leg owing to the president's tight schedule.

-There were also rumors that the Colombian M-19 leftist guerrilla was involved in the crash, but these accounts were dispelled by authorities.
+There were also rumors that the Colombian M-19 leftist guerrilla, or other enemies of Roldós, were involved in the crash, but these accounts were dispelled by authorities.

 Arosemena inquiry (first investigation)

 A parliamentary commission was formed months later, led by then-MP and former President Otto Arosemena, following pressure from the families of the victims and political groups allied with the president.
-It found contradictions and inconsistencies in the JIA report, but could not reach definitive conclusions especially since the aircraft that was purchased by the Air Force to operate as a VIP transport lacked black box equipment.
-A team of the Zurich Police also conducted an investigation and concluded that the plane's motors were shut down when the plane crashed into the mountain.
+It found contradictions and inconsistencies in the JIA report but could not reach definitive conclusions, especially since the aircraft purchased by the Air Force to operate as a VIP transport lacked black box equipment.
+A team from the Zurich Police also conducted an investigation and concluded that the plane's motors were shut down when it crashed into the mountain.
 This opinion, which contradicted the Air Force Report, was not investigated further by the Ecuadorian government.